strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 2.0.4 - 2025-04-24 =
+* BUG FIX/ENHANCEMENT: Added improved compatibility for The Events Calendar plugin, and possibly other plugins that may use `?pu=` in their URLs. #191 (@JarrydLong)
+* BUG FIX: Fixed an issue with the Member Profile block not honoring the "Show Bio" setting. #192 (@dwanjuki)
+* BUG FIX: Fixed audio playback (embedded) videos on the profile and directory pages. #193 (@dwanjuki)

 = 2.0.3 - 2025-03-18 =
 * BUG FIX: Fixed an issue that could cause content after the directory shortcode to be formatted incorrectly if no members were found. #185 (@kimcoleman)
 * ENHANCEMENT: Now leveraging the `pmpro_getPaginationString()` function for pagination on the directory page. #186 (@kimcoleman)